Last reviewed on 7th July 2023 by Martin Alexander (Mortgage Advisor)

 How many years do you have to be self-employed to get a mortgage?

-Your lender will also factor in your employment history, such as how long you’ve been trading for.
-For instance, those that have been self-employed for three years or more typically find it easier to get a mortgage.
+Your lender will factor in your employment history, such as how long you’ve been trading.
+For instance, those self-employed for three years or more typically find it easier to get a mortgage.
 That being said, it’s possible to get a mortgage even if you’ve only been self-employed for one year.
-It’s important to have filed your latest accounts, as your lender will request this information.
+It’s crucial to have filed your latest accounts, as your lender will request this information.

 How much deposit will I need for a mortgage if I’m self-employed?

 Most lenders require self-employed applicants to have a 10% mortgage deposit, but it’s possible to get a mortgage even with a 5% deposit.
-Lenders will assess your credit file in addition to whether the mortgage you’ve applied for is affordable.
+Lenders will assess your credit file and whether the mortgage you’ve applied for is affordable.
 If you satisfy a lender’s requirements, you may be approved with a 5% deposit.